Database Systems Introduction To Databases And Data Warehouses Solutions

 • Data Security: Databases provide security features such as access controls, encryption, and auditing to protect sensitive data from unauthorized access.

-• Data Consistency: Transactions and ACID properties ensure that data remains consistent even in the face of failures or concurrent access.
+• Data Consistency: Transactions and ACID properties see to it that data remains consistent even in the face of failures or concurrent access.

 • Data Redundancy Reduction: Normalization reduces data redundancy, saving storage space and minimizing the risk of inconsistencies.